menu

 People

-The Urbana City Center neighborhood stands out for having an average per capita income lower than 97.6% of the neighborhoods in the United States.
+One of the unique characteristics of the Urbana City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.1% of the neighborhoods in America.
 In a nation where 1 out of every 4 children lives in poverty, the Urbana City Center neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Modes of Transportation